a-type/website/src/pages/blog/lofi-intro.md

 It's time to reset how I build.
 In the web we have an amazing, free, powerful distribution tool for local software.
 How much can I get done with just a webpage?
 And, after that, what would it take to incorporate modern table-stakes like sync or realtime collaboration?
 Do these things really require globally distributed servers, pub/sub channels to connect them all, database replicas, all that?

 Local-first software is not a new idea.
-It's still relatively new to the web, but we've been shipping software that interacts with local files or SQLite in other contexts as long as we've been shipping software.
+It's still relatively new to the web, but we've been shipping software that interacts with local files or SQLite in other contexts for ages.
+I'm kind of jealous of mobile apps.

 Cloud-hosted web content has really changed user expectations, though.
 Syncing data to the cloud, quietly, without conflicts, is table stakes.
 Real-time interactions with others seems like a growing expectation as well, depending on the needs you're solving.
 Plus, multiplayer is just fun, it's great UX.